 In this trial a package of RNA is delivered into cancer cells, this RNA signal is called a "silencing RNA", or siRNA.
 This siRNA signals a cancer cell to stop production of proteins that cause chemotherapy resistance.
-A second miniinjected which cell is then delivers chemotherapy drugs into the cancer cells.
+A second minicell is then injected which delivers chemotherapy drugs into the cancer cells.
 So far, this Trojan Horse approach has the potential to treat a large number of different types of cancer, and particularly some of those with very poor survival rates like pancreatic cancers (76).